Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 The whole-of-market brokers we work with will then calculate how much mortgage each lender may give you and under what conditions.
 A mortgage advisor can guide you through the entire Shared Ownership process from start to end and find you the best rates for your circumstances.

-Who is eligible for Shared Ownership?
+Who is eligible for the Shared Ownership scheme?

 People often ask us, “Can I get a Shared Ownership mortgage?”
 You may be eligible for a Shared Ownership mortgage for a property, be it a house or a flat, if the following apply to you: